Technical Platform on the Measurement and Reduction of Food Loss and Waste (TPFLW)

 • Stage of the value chain and activity

-Moving from global food loss and waste estimates to the commodity, country, and stage level will vastly improve our knowledge of the food losses problem and present opportunities for intervention.
-In terms of working towards SDG Indicator 12.3.1, the improved food loss and waste estimates will allow us to improve technical assistance at country level.
+Having an overview of global food loss and waste estimates at the commodity, country, and stage level will vastly improve our knowledge of the food losses problem and present opportunities for intervention.
+In terms of working towards SDG Indicator 12.3.1, the improved food loss and waste estimates will allow us to improve technical assistance at country level stemming from a point of knowledge on the level of losses and working towards filling the existing data gaps.

 Initial results and lessons from the Food Loss and Waste Database